MinBZK/amt/docs/architecture/architecture.md

 ```

 ## Container Diagram of the Algorithm Management Toolkit System
+Below is a context diagram of the Algorithm Management Toolkit, with some additional remarks about
+its components.
 ```mermaid
 C4Container
     title Container diagram for the Algorithm Management Toolkit System